brandonmarshal/lsx-demo-theme/logs/week13/logs-week13-day2.md

 ## Time Logs

 -   2.0 hrs – Completed the course I started yesterday - https://app.asana.com/1/1152726221312/project/1211170302971594/task/1211693001586023
 -   2.0 hrs - Created ALL SCF Fields and groups and exported the JSON to use in my scf vendor on my plugin.
+-   2.0 hrs - Troubleshooting and debugging duplicate imports in my plugin SCF and then did a cleanup once everything was fixed.

 ---